humenda/scriptil/file_conversion/loview/README.md

 Python 3, Libreoffice and Pandoc.

-i-  Debian: `sudo apt install libreoffice-common pandoc python3`
+-  Debian: `sudo apt install libreoffice-common pandoc python3`
     -   Install `libre-office-calc` (or impress or writer) for the corresponding file format support.